 How does hearing damage happen?

 Part of the inner ear, called the cochlea, has tiny hair cells that change sound into a signal that is sent to your brain.
 Hearing damage occurs when the hair cells are destroyed by loud noise.
+Once the damage is done it’s permanent.
+It cannot be fixed with medicine or surgery.

 There are two ways that NIHL hearing loss can happen: